Yolanda2020Code/machine-learning-for-software-engineering/README.md

 [More about Github-flavored markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown)

 ## Follow me
-I'm a Vietnamese Software Engineer who is really passionate and wants to work in the USA.
+I'm a South African Data Scientist who is really passionate and wants to grow in the Machine Learning/AI Development field.

 How much did I work during this plan?
 Roughly 4 hours/night after a long, hard day at work.